twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 module.exports = model
 ```

 If you are not very familiar with Node.js or its native module system - CommonJS - at least a few lines in the above code fragment may seem mysterious.
 The first two lines "import" Falcor and Falcor's HTTP data source modules.
 We will need these to setup our Falcor "helper".
 The last line in our file essentially creates a new module.
 This module represents our client-side Falcor model/helper, and can be `require`d by other modules that need to query the model through Falcor.
 Our exported module will be an object that has all of the properties defined in [Falcor's DataSource interface][falcor-ds].
 The methods on this interface will be used by our React components to communicate with our model.
-You'll see how that works in a bit.
+You'll see how that works soon.

 Our `model` is defined to be a wrapper around a Falcor HTTP `DataSource`.
 When defining the `DataSource`, we're including a path to our API server endpoint - "/model.json".
 For all calls to our API, we have _one_ HTTP endpoint.
 The type of operation and associated data is encoded as query parameters by Falcor for GET requests and the message body for POSTs.

 ##### Names list component

 Now that we have our model defined, let's start building up our UI with a component that lists all of the names in our store.
 This will be a React component.
 We'll keep it simple and implement it as a simple HTML list.
-This code is housed in a names-list.jsx file.
+This code is housed in a [names-list.jsx file][names-list.jsx].

 ```javascript
 var React = require('react'),